electriccitizen/docksal/docs/HOWTO.md

 "electriccitizen/docksal": "~1"

+Don't forget to add to installer path

+".docksal": ["type:drupal-custom-module"]

 To update to a new or different version number, update the version and reference tags, and then run:

 ```composer install```